 Quilter presses ahead with dividend, buybacks

-LONDON, April 21 (Reuters) - Asset management group Quilter plc QLT.L is pushing ahead with its dividend payout and its share buyback scheme in spite of COVID-19 market volatility, after posting first quarter net inflows of 500 million pounds ($620.30 million).
+LONDON, April 21 (Reuters) - Wealth manager Quilter plc QLT.L is pushing ahead with its dividend payout and share buyback scheme in spite of COVID-19 market volatility, after posting first quarter net inflows of 500 million pounds ($620.30 million).

 At end-March, the group held around 750 million pounds in cash across its holding companies and estimated its group Solvency II ratio - a key measure of financial strength - to be around 210%.